 Where to Stay in Malta

-There's a wide range of accommodation types, from 5-star resorts to traditional terraced boutique hotels scattered all over Malta's islands.
-However, I highly recommend staying in either Valletta, Sliema & St Julian's, Mellieħa Bay, and Gozo Island.
+However, I do recommend staying in either Valletta, Sliema & St Julian's, Mellieħa Bay, and Gozo Island.

-To save you time, read my guide to where to stay in Malta, or this guide to Gozo's Best Boutique Hotels.
+Below are my favorite picks but make sure to read my guide on where to stay in Malta, or this guide to Gozo's Best Boutique Hotels.

 1. 1926 Hotel & Spa Sliema